Giuseppe Franchi

 Giuseppe Franchi (1731 – 11 February 1806) was an Italian Neoclassical sculptor.

-After studying Neoclassical art in Rome under Johann Joachim Winckelmann, he taught at the Brera Academy in Milan from its beginning in 1776 where he worked with the architect Giuseppe Piermarini.
+After studying Neoclassical art in Rome under Johann Joachim Winckelmann, he taught at the Brera Academy in Milan from its beginning in 1776, where he worked with the architect Giuseppe Piermarini.

 Among his Milan works are decorations for the Royal Palace, for the facade of the Teatro alla Scala and for Karl Joseph von Firmian's monument in the Church of San Bartolomeo.
 In 1782, he sculpted the mermaids and dolphins for Piermarini's fountain at Piazza Fontana.
-Among his pupils were Angelo Pizzi.
+Among his pupils was Angelo Pizzi.